pkgcloud/pkgcloud/docs/providers/openstack/network.md

-##Using the Openstack Network provider
+##Using the OpenStack Network provider

 Creating a client is straight-forward: